grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 So to achieve the described earlier output where only the upper segment is lit, we need to pass the input consisting of `"A"`.
 If we want to light all segments, we pass `"ABCDEFG"`.
 If we want to keep all segments turned off, we pass `""` (or a C# equivalent: `string.Empty`).

 The last thing I need to say before we begin is that for the sake of this exercise, we focus only on the valid input (e.g. we assume we won't get inputs such as "AAAA", or "abc" or "ZXVN").
-Of course, in a real projects invalid input cases should be specified as well.
+Of course, in real projects, invalid input cases should be specified as well.

 Time for the first Statement.
 For starters, I'm going to specify the case of empty input that results in all segments turned off: